Matzo on glass plate which reads Bondage and Freedom

 Vegan Avocado Chocolate Mousse

-Vegan Coconut Macaroons (refined sugar-free, paleo, egg-free, gluten-free)
+Vegan Coconut Macaroons (refined sugar-free, egg-free, gluten-free)

 These Vegan Coconut Macaroons are light, fluffy, moist, perfectly sweet and full of coconut flavor with just the right amount of chocolate.